foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/introduction/introduction.rst

 together with ports of several well known FOSS embedded software stacks to
 |arc|.

-For more details about embARC OSP, please refer its `online docs <http://embarc.org/embarc_osp/>`__
+For more details about |embarc|, please refer its `online docs <http://embarc.org/embarc_osp/>`__

 Supported Hardware Platform